The Verstappen Dilemma: How Max Verstappen's potential retirement threatens the future of the sport

 Why F1 Needs Verstappen

-Most Formula 1 fans, whether long term supporters of the sport or newcomers in the world of motorsport, will be crossing their fingers hoping these rumors don’t come true.
+Most Formula 1 fans, whether long-term supporters of the sport or newcomers in the world of motorsport, will be crossing their fingers hoping these rumors don’t come true.

-Because, Verstappen is one of us.
+Because Verstappen is one of us.

-In the past one of the common criticisms of Formula 1 and modern sport in general is that athletes have become P.R. robots; trained to suppress their true selves and just stick to the script.
+In the past, one of the common criticisms of Formula 1 and modern sport in general is that athletes have become P.R. robots; trained to suppress their true selves and just stick to the script.

-Max Verstappen is not one of those people.
+Verstappen is not one of those people.

-While this did make Verstappen a bit of a wildcard in his early years, this mentality proved to benefit the Red Bull driver on track making him one of if not the most exceptional drivers of the 21st century.
+While this did make Verstappen a bit of a wildcard in his early years, this mentality proved to benefit the Red Bull driver on track, making him one of, if not the most exceptional drivers of the 21st century.

 Under the current ownership of Liberty Media, the sport is a constantly shifting river of new ideas.
-Formula 1 is hitting record highs worldwide and growing vastly in the United States, but the sport is constantly being pulled in different directions.
+Formula 1 is hitting record highs worldwide and growing rapidly in the United States, but the sport is constantly being pulled in different directions.

 Verstappen has his fair share of critics, and clearly fans don’t always agree with his take on the sport, but in a sport that is constantly evolving, voices like his are what ensure Formula 1 never loses the essence of pure racing.